OUG-Toronto/workshops/neutron-dynamic-routing-and-quagga/README.md

 Finally we will configure OpenStack Neutron to advertise routes to the Quagga instance via BGP and observe the routes being accepted by the Quagga instance.

+## Requirements

+The requirements are fairly low for the lab, especially if you have some experience using the command line (CLI).

+* Laptop with WIFI
+* Ability to use SSH (eg. Putty on Windows)
+* Some CLI experience--such as cutting and pasting commands from this document into a SSH session

 ## How to Use This Document

 For the most part, each of the `code` sections is meant to be cut and paste into a terminal session on the DevStack instance you will be provided as part of the lab.